-Compiled as at June 2024
+Compiled as at January 2025

-APES 110 Code of Ethics for Professional Accountants (including Independence Standards) is published in June 2024 under licence from the International Federation of Accountants (IFAC) by the Accounting Professional & Ethical Standards Board Limited (APESB).
+APES 110 Code of Ethics for Professional Accountants (including Independence Standards) is published in January 2025 under licence from the International Federation of Accountants (IFAC) by the Accounting Professional & Ethical Standards Board Limited (APESB).
 All rights reserved.
 The text, graphics and layout of this Standard are protected by Australian copyright law, international treaties, and the comparable law of other countries.
 Reproduction within Australia in unaltered form (retaining this notice) is permitted for personal and non-commercial use, subject to the inclusion of an acknowledgment of the source for APES 110 Code of Ethics for Professional Accountants (including Independence Standards) as being the Accounting Professional & Ethical Standards Board Limited (APESB).

-APES 110 Code of Ethics for Professional Accountants (including Independence Standards) is based on and adapted from the International Code of Ethics for Professional Accountants (including International Independence Standards) published by the International Federation of Accountants (IFAC), and in the manner described in the Statement on Conformity with International Pronouncements.
+APES 110 Code of Ethics for Professional Accountants (including Independence Standards) is based on and adapted from the International Code of Ethics for Professional Accountants (including International Independence Standards) (the IESBA Code) published by the International Federation of Accountants (IFAC), and in the manner described in the Statement on Conformity with International Pronouncements.

-Contact Permissions@ifac.org for permission to reproduce, store or transmit or to make other similar uses of the International Code of Ethics for Professional Accountants (including International Independence Standards).
+Contact Permissions@ifac.org for permission to reproduce, store or transmit or to make other similar uses of the International Code of Ethics for Professional Accountants (including International Independence Standards) (the IESBA Code).